 Childhood is Magical

-I choose to take care of children as my job for a myriad of reasons, foremost because I believe in the precious and magical time that is childhood and find great joy in being part of nourishing your child’s growth and development.
+I choose to take care of children as my job for a myriad of reasons, foremost because I believe in the precious and magical time that is childhood and find great joy in being part of nourishing a child’s growth and development.
 The wellbeing of your child is at the heart of my business and service.

 • Children learn through imitation, therefore I strive to be a role model worthy or this imitation.